kasper-piskorski/docs/documentation/quickstart_tutorial.md

 title: Quickstart Tutorial
 ---

-# Quickstart Tutorial
+# Graql Quick Start Tutorial

-This document will teach you how to use Graql to load both an ontology and some data into a Mindmaps Graph.
-You can find this example (philosophers.gql) in the examples directory included in the mindmaps.zip.
-If you have not yet set up the Mindmaps environment, please see the Quick Start guide here.
+This document will teach you how to use Graql to load an ontology and some data into a Mindmaps Graph.
+You can find the example ```philosophers.gql``` in the examples directory included in the mindmaps.zip.
+If you have not yet set up the Mindmaps environment, please see the Quick Set Up guide.
+LINK TO DO If you want to get started using Java rather than Graql, please see the Java Quick Start tutorial.
 LINK TO DO

 **TO DO: Insert table of contents**